Companies Will Come to You

 Because the College of Engineering and Computing is located in the heart of one of the East Coast's most active tech corridors, our undergraduate and graduate students have unparalleled access to the nation's top innovators.

 Elite science and technology organizations recognize our faculty as leaders in their fields.
 Professors bring industry knowledge to the classroom, challenging students to push the boundaries of research, skill, and application based on real-time knowledge of marketplace demand.
-Employers know a candidate with a degree from CEC will have skills that are up-to-date and highly valued.
+Employers know a candidate with a degree from the College of Engineering and Computing will have skills that are up-to-date and highly valued.

 Few U.S. universities can brag that their engineering programs were built to directly assist with official national security and defense priorities.
 At Mason, the motivation to grow our extensive applied information technology and engineering degree offerings was in direct response to a request from the U.S. Government.
-Over thirty years ago, we were one of the first to offer specialized information security and assurance programs, and we hold the honor of having the first U.S. recognized civilian center of excellence in this field.
+Thirty years ago, we were one of the first to offer specialized information security and assurance programs, and we hold the honor of having the first U.S.-recognized civilian center of excellence in this field.

-Building on our reputation of spearheading new efforts in information technology, our programs have expanded to apply what we've learned about advanced computing and more traditional engineering disciplines.
-Your friends at other schools may build a combustion engine in their Mechanical Engineering lab, but at Mason, you'll be building sensors that detect faults in performance and help the machine run more efficiently.
+Building on our reputation of spearheading new efforts in information technology, our engineering programs have expanded to apply what we've learned about advanced computing to more traditional engineering disciplines.
+Your friends at other schools may build a combustion engine in their Mechanical Engineering lab, but at Mason, you'll be building sensors that detect faults in performance, and help the machine run more efficiently.

 Our faculty is an elite group of professionals with experience and connections in the industry.
 Many have come to the classroom after years of applying their knowledge in the field.
-Our professors are internationally recognized for groundbreaking achievements in computing and engineering.
+Mason Engineering professors are internationally recognized for groundbreaking achievements in technology and engineering.

-They're also passionate about giving students the tools to advance innovations to new levels.
-Our faculty members are excited about the new directions and pathways in the computing and engineering landscape, and they are often leaders in these new developments.
-You'll hear about these advances in lectures, hands-on labs, and from industry-leading guest speakers.
+They're also passionate about giving students the tools to advance engineering to new levels.
+Our faculty members are excited about the new directions and pathways information technology is making across the traditional engineering landscape.
+You'll hear about these advances in lectures, special presentations and informal gatherings throughout the academic year.

 Mason is within one of the healthiest job markets in the country, which means that many of our engineering graduates build rewarding careers here in the national capital region.
 We welcome our alumni's input when it comes to current trends and demands in the tech industry.
 We value the knowledge they share, building it into our curriculum to prepare our students for the best possible future.

-There might be great engineering and computing programs at other universities and colleges, but few are within technology hot-spots such as the Northern Virginia Technology Corridor.
+There might be great engineering programs at other universities and colleges, but few are within technology hot-spots such as the Northern Virginia Technology Corridor.